revenair/revenair/README.md

 ### Hello There!

-- 🌱 I’m currently learning many things; DSA, Backend, Frontend, etc.
+- 🌱 I’m currently learning a lot of things; DSA, Backend, Frontend, etc.
 - 😩 I’m looking for help...
 - 📫 I'm currently working on everything that I can work on.
 - ⚡ Fun fact: my profile picture is a representation of my everyday life.